-- STEP 1 Widen the gap between the seat cushion and seatback slightly. - Latch the hooks of the lower straps onto the LATCH anchors and tighten the lower straps. - step 3 If the child restraint has a top tether strap, the top tether strap should be latched onto the top tether strap anchor.
+- the seat cushion and seatback slightly. - STEP 2 Latch the hooks of the lower straps onto the LATCH anchors and tighten the lower straps. - top tether strap, the top tether strap should be latched onto the top tether strap anchor.